 Michelle Welch: In the case, we didn’t have enough PC for that warrant.
 There was no way to do it.

 Audience Question: For flyovers are animal taskforce personnel on the flight with the pilot to take the photography and all that kind of good stuff?
 How does that work?

-Amy Taylor: Yes.
+Yes.
 We do go in the air.
-Like I said, for us, in particular, we are very lucky that Deputy Samuel worked in the jurisdiction that the state police fly out of.
+Like I said, for us, in particular, we are very lucky that Deputy Samuel works in the jurisdiction that the state police fly out of.
 Working closely with them through the years he was able to establish a very good solid relationship.
 Also because they are required to do a certain amount of flight hours each month, sometimes they just want to go up in a plane to go in the plane, so what it’s a better use of their time.
-We do fly with them.
+We go fly with them.
 He is a deputy.
-He has sworn law enforcement.
+He is sworn law enforcement.
 However, they can take other people up with them as long as they have approval from their command staff.
-It’s part of getting the relationship together.
+It’s part of cultivating the relationship together.
 When we go up in the plane, we do our own photography.
 Everything’s ours.
 The camera’s ours, the memory cards are ours and we’re doing it ourselves.
 They are just guiding us to where we need the photograph taken.

-Amy Taylor: I can also say and you need to check with your policies or a prosecutor but there are a lot of people, retired law enforcement, a retired military that have their personal pilot licenses and they need serve a certain amount of hours to keep that certification.
-If you’re going to use somebody that is not law enforcement, I do recommend that you make sure you have an MOU in place and a gag order and all those types of things but there is that ability to use a private aircraft if need to.
+Amy Taylor: I can also say and you need to check with your policies or a prosecutor but there are a lot of people, retired law enforcement, a retired military that have their personal pilot licenses and they need to fly a certain amount of hours to keep that certification.
+If you’re going to use somebody that is not law enforcement, I do recommend that you make sure you have an MOU in place and a gag order and all those types of things but there is that ability to use a private aircraft if you need to.